Floating-Island/UE4-TDD-CI_Testing/README.md

 Project Template to use on TDD and CI with Unreal Engine 4 on Windows.
 Feel free to use it.
+If you have any questions, feel free to ask me.

 I didn't make anything special, just read what others have done and used it here.